Opportunities for Our Nurses to Grow

 Advocate provides a cutting-edge, evidence-based New Graduate Nurse Residency Program to foster a positive experience for all newly licensed nurses.

-Based on the Vizient/AACN™ model, the program is one year, with monthly seminar meetings that focus on leadership, quality outcomes and professionalism.
+The program is one year, with 8 seminar meetings that focus on leadership, quality outcomes and professionalism.

 Learn more about the program and identify if you are eligible.

 Continuing Nursing Education

 As part of our commitment to nursing excellence, Advocate offers high-quality continuing nursing education to all of our 11,000 nurses across our system.
 We are an approved provider of continuing nursing education (CNE) by the Ohio Nurses Association, an accredited approver by the American Nurses Credentialing Center’s Commission on Accreditation.

 Advocate’s Continuing Nursing Education Provider Unit facilitates the delivery of a complete catalog of CNE at both the site and system levels.
 Over 300 new offerings, as well as many repeated programs, are delivered annually to Advocate nurses.
 From live classes to self-learning modules and computer-based training to journal clubs, from nursing grand rounds to interdisciplinary programming, nurses can choose from many learning opportunities designed to meet their needs.
 Nurses new to clinical specialties attend courses designed to introduce them to essential knowledge in their area.
 As they move from novice to expert, multiple opportunities for education await them, many of which are offered throughout the Advocate system.
 Additionally, Advocate offers an impressive selection of CNE classes at various clinical sites.